 The benefits of rosemary oil—and how to use it

-While there's still more research on rosemary oil to be done, several small studies have highlighted promising benefits of the fragrant herb.
-For instance, eating it could help keep your memory strong as you age (use it as a salad dressing, or drizzle it over your favorite roasted veggies!), and the simple act of smelling it or breathing it in could help boost your mood (as it's one of the best oils for anxiety) and amp up your brain power.
+While there's still much more research on rosemary oil to be done, several small studies have highlighted some of the promising perks of the fragrant herb.
+For instance, some research suggests that eating it could help keep your memory strong as you age.
+Meanwhile, other studies suggest that the simple act of smelling it could potentially help boost your mood (as it's one of the best oils for anxiety) and amp up your cognitive performance.
+Sounds promising, right?

 1. Remove the leaves from the rosemary sprigs

-The fist step in making your own rosemary oil is simple: wash and dry the herb thoroughly.
-Next, remove all the leaves from the stems of your sprigs.
-The best way to do this is to pinch the top end with your fingers, then slide the fingers of your opposite hand down the stem, stripping off the leaves as you go.
+The first step in making your own rosemary oil is simple: wash and dry the herb thoroughly.
+Next, remove all the leaves from the stems.
+The best way to do this is to pinch the top end of the sprig to hold it in place, and then slide down the stem, stripping off the leaves as you go.
 This cooking hack will help spare you the tedious task of having to individually pluck each leaf off of the stem.

-2. Put the rosemary and olive oil in a slow cooker
+2. Combine the rosemary and olive oil in a slow cooker

-Next, put the two cups of olive oil and all of your newly-removed rosemary leaves in a slow cooker.
+Up next: Combine two cups of olive oil and all of your loose rosemary leaves in a slow cooker.
 Stir everything around to ensure the leaves are fully submerged in the oil.
 Then, let the mixture cook uncovered on the highest setting for two hours.

-After the rosemary oil is finished cooking, turn off the slow cooker and let the mix cool for at least 30 minutes.
+After the rosemary oil is finished cooking, turn off the slow cooker and let the mixture cool for at least 30 minutes.
 Once it's fully cooled down, pour the it through a strainer to remove the leaves from the liquid.
 Discard the leaves—their work here is done.

-4. Put the rosemary oil into air-tight containers for storage
+4. Transfer the liquid into air-tight containers for storage

-After your oil is rosemary-leaf-free, use a funnel to fill up some airtight containers.
-While some people prefer glass jars, others go for those easy-to-pour glass bottles that are great for storing in the kitchen.
+Once your oil is rosemary-leaf-free, use a funnel to transfer the mixture to an airtight container.
+While some people prefer glass jars, others might prefer an easy-to-pour glass dispenser; although both options are great for storing your freshly-made ingredient in the kitchen.
 Et voilà!
 Beautiful, aromatic, and potent homemade rosemary oil.

-Although this may vary from every homemade batch to another, in theory, your final rosemary oil (keep in mind this doesn't apply for rosemary water) concoction should stay nice and fresh for at least two months, whether you're using it in your cooking, in your shampoo, or on your face.
-And if you want to make bigger batches to use over a longer period of time, just stick it in the refrigerator where it'll last up to six months.
+Although this may vary from every homemade batch to another, in theory, your final rosemary oil (keep in mind this doesn't apply for rosemary water) concoction should stay nice and fresh for at least two months whether you're using it in your cooking, in your shampoo, or on your face.
+But if you want to make bigger batches to use over a longer period of time, just stick it in the refrigerator where it'll last up to six months.

 Loading More Posts...